ben-trainer/AD-Simulation/README.md

-<h2> Final Thoughts </h2>
+<h2> Lesssons Learned </h2>

 <p>
-In summary, Active Directory is crucial for managing user accounts and network resources.
-The scenarios provided cover common IT help desk tasks, such as creating user accounts, resetting passwords, updating group memberships, and handling account deactivation.
-These scenarios serve as practical exercises for training IT personnel and highlight the importance of Active Directory in maintaining a secure and organized digital environment. </p>
+I recognize Active Directory is crucial for managing user accounts and network resources.
+I chose to cover common IT help desk tasks, such as creating user accounts, resetting passwords, and updating group memberships to practice what may be used in a real job.
+I was able to learn that Active Directory has a vast amount of options when it comes to user management and there will always be something new to learn based on the job responsibilities.
+With practice I should be able to adapt to what is needed. </p>